lawnjelly/godot-lportal/README.md

 # godot-lportal
 Portal rendering / Occlusion culling module for Godot 3.2\

-You can now also use LPortal in single room mode to speed up culling in levels that have not been divided into rooms / portals!\
+You can either use LPortal as a full occlusion culling system if you can create your level as rooms and portals, or use it in a simplified single room mode to speed up culling in any 3d level.

 Note that this is a _Work in progress_.
 It is recommended to wait for a first release.

 ![plane_lines](images/lportal_boxrooms3.jpg)